LGBTQ history in Uganda: Contemporary Attitudes

 The struggle for members of the LGBT community has continued, as the National Resistance Movement government progressively push harder for more severe punishments for gay people and/or anyone involved in the community.

 In 2009, Ugandan member of parliament David Bahati introduced a bill which was soon dubbed by the media as the gay death penalty bill.
 It proposed more restrictions, more rigorous investigations, and much harsher punishments for those in the LGBT community.
 The harsher punishments proposed were that those convicted of aggravated homosexuality could be sentenced to death.
 The bill would also enforce that anyone who discovered or knew of a gay person would have to inform the police immediately, or face jail time themselves.
 This was an extremely controversial bill between the Ugandan people and the rest of the world.
 Huge demonstrations were held within Ugandan cities to show their support for the bill, just as thousands of petitions were signed in protest.
 The bill was never passed as the parliamentary review committee deemed it to be feeble and unnecessary.

+During these years, persecution and violence against LGBTQI identifying people's and activists continued to be prevalent, as shown by the very well-publicized case of the 2011 murder of LGBTQ activist David Kato who was murdered shortly after "winning a permanent injunction against a tabloid that published names and addresses of LGBT persons in Uganda under the headline 'Hang Them."